 - 4. Adjust the outer blade guide arm in or out until the outer blade guide is approximately 24" from the inner blade guide. - 5.
 Install a new blade and apply the appropriate tension (See Section 3.5). - 6.
 Close the blade housing covers and make sure all persons are clear of the saw head. - 7.
-Turn the key switch to #3 position. - 8.
-Engage the blade switch. - Manually spin one of the blade wheels until the blade positions itself on the blade wheels.
+Turn the key switch to #2 position. - 8.
+Manually spin one of the blade wheels until the blade positions itself on the blade wheels.